Kuttner/pyPET/README.md

 The purpose of this exercise is to learn how to perform tissue compartment modeling in Python using the reversible two tissue compartment model.

 ## Requirments
-* You can work either using your local standard Python installation, or by using for example Google Colabs.
+You can work either using your local standard Python installation, or by using for example Google Colabs.

-* Dataset
+## Dataset

-    The data for this exercise is available in this repository under './Example_data/'.
+Example data for this package is available in this repository under './Example_data/'.

 The data consists of two files:
 - The AIF of a mouse measured during 45 minutes with 1s sampling interval.
 - Time-activity curves from four tissue regions (brain, left ventricle, liver and myocardium) measured during a 45 minute PET scan with framing: 1x30s, 24x5s, 9x20s, 8x300s.

 ## Citation
-If you use this code in your academic research or in publications, please cite the following paper:
+If you use code from this repository in your academic research or in publications, please cite the following paper:

 Kuttner, S., Luppino, L. T., Convert, L., Sarrhini, O., Lecomte, R., Kampffmeyer, M. C., Sundset, R., & Jenssen, R. (2024).
 Deep learning derived input function in dynamic [18F]FDG PET imaging of mice.
 Frontiers in Nuclear Medicine, 4. https://doi.org/10.3389/fnume.2024.1372379

 ## License

 pyPET
 Copyright (C) 2024  Samuel Kuttner

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 3.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See the GNU General Public License for more details, or refer to <https://www.gnu.org/licenses/>.